inventree/InvenTree.github.io/pages/index.md

 ## How it Works

-InvenTree is a [Python](https://www.python.org/) and [Django](https://www.djangoproject.com/) application which stores data in a relational database, and serves this data to the user(s) via a web brower, and (optionally) can be integrated into custom applications via an API.
+InvenTree is a [Python](https://www.python.org/) and [Django](https://www.djangoproject.com/) application which stores data in a relational database, and serves this data to the user(s) via a web browser, and (optionally) can be integrated into custom applications via an API.

 InvenTree is designed to allow for a flexible installation.
 You could run the InvenTree server on Raspberry Pi SBC and have a simple single-user setup with a lightweight sqlite database.
 Or it can be run on the "cloud" using MySQL or PostgreSQL and support multiple simultaneous users.